-Nutty and malty chestnut flour waffles with a hint of cardamom and a vanilla cranberry compote make a delicious winter inspired breakfast.
+Nutty and malty chestnut waffles with a hint of cardamom and a vanilla cranberry compote make a delicious winter inspired breakfast.

 My love for chestnuts all started when I studied abroad in Spain during my junior year of college.
 I talk all about it in this honey vanilla chestnut spread post from 2012 and everything I said there still holds true.